 - Similarly, the term girl as we use it refers to a woman who takes a certain irreverent pride in her gender, not to chronological age.
 All women are welcome here.
 However, please note that some of the sites we have a presence on have age restrictions (such as Second Life and Facebook), and we must abide by their terms of service.
 Additionally, many topics covered are “adult” in nature (dating, sex, managing benefits, etc.) and adult language (cussing) is often used by members in most of our communities.
 We support the free speech of members as long as it is respectful to others.

-- Please note that you must personally identify with women’s and disability issues in real life – it is not enough (or even necessary) for your Second Life avatar to be female or disabled.
+- Please note that you must personally identify with women’s and disability issues in real life – it is not enough (or even necessary) for your Second Life avatar or other online persona to be female or disabled.

-The following people are welcome to join us at all our public events and websites except for our support meetings:
+The following people are welcome to join us at all our public events and websites: